coder/coder/docs/networking/index.md

 > communications across Network Address Translations (NATs) or firewalls.
 >
 > [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation)
-> is commonly used in private networks to allow mulitple devices to share a
+> is commonly used in private networks to allow multiple devices to share a
 > single public IP address.
 The vast majority of ISPs today use at least one
 > level of NAT.